delanyk/NLP/n-gram_languageModel/README.md

 # N-gram Language Model Project

 This project is a n-gram language model that accepts a loaded text and generate new texts based on the learned texts.
 Text can be generated on screen or be written to a text.
 After texts are generated or new texts as desired, their perplexity can be measured against the model.
-In addition, the model supports the looking under the hood and viewing what the underlying probabilities that form the langauge generating method.
+In addition, the model supports the looking under the hood and viewing what the underlying probabilities that form the language generating method.

 <br/>
 <br/>